Light up the weekend with a star-spangled lantern, red-white-and-blue tabletop, and more

 To hide an electrical cord, she parts the grass, tucks in the cord, and stakes it with a U-shaped piece of wire.
 If you're using electric lights, keep fabric 2 feet from the bulb.

 For extra shine, you can create a table covering from brightly colored ― and inexpensive taffeta.
 Use fusing tape to secure panels together and tuck unhemmed edges underneath.

 This Fourth of July, let a few lawn stars brighten up your celebration.
-They're ideal alongside a walkway or next to your
+They're ideal alongside a walkway or next to your picnic table.

 1. Use a craft knife and a metal ruler to cut a star-shaped stencil out of a large piece of chipboard or cardboard.

 2. Mist the patch of grass with a spray bottle of water.

 3. Place the stencil on the grass and, using a sifter or large strainer, sprinkle a very small amount of white flour into the stencil.